FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/storage/storage_security.md

 ## concrete realization

-The specific implementation process is accomplished through the dataKey held by the node itself and the global superKey managed by the Key Manager.。
+The specific implementation process is accomplished through the dataKey held by the node itself and the global superKey managed by the Key Manager。

 **Node**

-* The node uses its own dataKey to encrypt and decrypt the data (Encrypted Space) it manages.。
+* The node uses its own dataKey to encrypt and decrypt the data (Encrypted Space) it manages。
-* The node itself does not store the dataKey on the local disk, but stores the encrypted cipherDataKey of the dataKey.。
+* The node itself does not store the dataKey on the local disk, but stores the encrypted cipherDataKey of the dataKey。
 * When the node is started, request the cipherDataKey from the Key Manager to obtain the dataKey。
 * The dataKey is only in the node's memory.
-When the node is closed, the dataKey is automatically discarded.。
+When the node is closed, the dataKey is automatically discarded。

 **Key Manager**